 When performing all of the flutter kick variations that we’ve listed above, it is vital that your lower back remains on the ground the entire time without any arch, because that can quickly lead to a back strain or injury.
-If you experience any lower back pain during your workouts, doing flutter kicks poorly may irritate your back more.
+If you experience any lower back pain, doing flutter kicks poorly may irritate your back more.
 But it does not have to be that way at all.
 In fact, doing these exercises with the proper form can be one of the best ways to actually treat back pain.

 Keeping your legs lower to the ground may be easier on your back.
 If you are new to flutter kicks or if you feel your lower back arching off of the ground, start with your feet slightly off the ground and work your way up to lifting your legs higher.
 Also, try to engage your lower abs throughout the entire exercise by pulling them in as you breathe in and out.